 Our attorneys have counseling clients on during this time because now is as good a time as ever to work with your ex-spouse on figuring out solutions that are best for your child.
 So much of the time, we may lose track of what is essential in these situations- the well-being of our children.
 Ego, pride, past issues, and plain old dislike of a former partner can sometimes cloud our judgment and cause us to make decisions that may not be the most suitable for our kids.

 However, with the time you have on your hands, you and your child’s other parent have ample opportunity to work out alternative orders for this month.
 If your current possession schedule would work better with more extended visits with each parent (since school is out until the fall), then that may be a change you all are willing to make.
 Or, if you lost your job due to the oil and gas crisis, then you may be able to work out a payment plan to allow you to pay that money back over time without your ex-spouse immediately filing an enforcement lawsuit.
 My point is that you all have options at your disposal.
 Just because the economy is still under lockdown and the courts are closed does not mean that your child has to suffer as a result.

 Questions about travel problems during the coronavirus?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the information contained in today’s blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the information contained in today’s blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week by phone and video.
 Our physical office location is closed to protect your health and ours, but our office is very much up and running right now.
-To talk to us about your case or to reach out with a question simply give us a call or contact us today.
+To talk to us about your case or reach out with a question, simply give us a call or contact us today.